-Versions makes it easy to understand how your users feel about each new update.
+Versions make it easy to understand how your users feel about each new update.

 You should be aiming to see increasing proportions of positive sentiment and rapid adoption for each new version.
-Slow adoption might indicate that poor reviews or word of mouth are deterring users from updating.
+Slow adoption might indicate that poor reviews or word of mouth are deterring users from updating to the latest version.

 Why can’t I see Versions for my Google Play apps?

-App version is publicly available for each review on the Apple App Store, but not on the Google Play Store.
+App versions are publicly available for each review on the Apple App Store, but not on the Google Play Store.
 To use Versions for Google Play apps you need to connect your Google Play Developer Console to Appbot.